zzanyoung/Env-for-tf-object_detection/README.md

 ## Detail

+#### * Test.py
+This is a Python test code that inputs an image into a saved model and outputs object recognition results.

+#### * TfliteConverter.py
+This is a Python script that converts SavedModel to tflite format.

 #### * builder.py
 This file is missing in protobuf 3.19.6.<br>
 This is necessary to resolve errors that occur during the process of installing and checking the object detection API.<br>